VikParuchuri/vik-blog/_posts/2014-03-25-an-easy-way-to-get-started-with-automatic-essay-scoring.md

 ---
+categories: vik
+cover: false
+date: 2014-03-25 08:28
 layout: post
-title: An easy way to get started with automated essay scoring
-date: 2014-03-25 08:28
+modified: 2014-03-25 08:28
 slug: an-easy-way-to-get-started-with-automatic-essay-scoring
-modified: 2014-03-25 08:28
 status: published
+subclass: post
-categories: AES Essay scoring python
+tags: AES Essay scoring python
+title: An easy way to get started with automated essay scoring
 ---

 Wow, it's been way too long since I have updated this blog!
 I am going to start making more frequent updates, and I have some cool things in the pipeline, so bear with me.